Kang Chul

 Kang Chul (born 2 November 1971) is a former South Korean football player who played as a left-back.
 He played for South Korea in two Summer Olympics and two AFC Asian Cups.
 After retirement, he became an assistant manager under Hwang Sun-hong for a long time.
-In the 2013 Korean FA Cup, he was named the best manager after leading Pohang Steelers to win the final instead of Hwang who was sent off.
+In the 2013 Korean FA Cup, he was named the best manager after leading Pohang Steelers to win the final instead of Hwang who was sent off in the middle of the match.